Former Attorney General of the United States

-Jeff Sessions - Attorney General of the United States
+Jeff Sessions - Former Attorney General of the United States

 Nobody is talking about one crucial aspect of Ted Cruz's eligibility to become President --whether Ted Cruz ever technically became a citizen in the first place, or that he might have obtained his citizenship much later through the naturalization process.